stanxie28/stanxie.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Haoyang Xie (Stan).
-I am a Pre-Doctoral Research Professional at University of Chicago [Becker Friedman Institute](https://bfi.uchicago.edu/).
+I am a Pre-Doctoral Research Professional at The University of Chicago [Becker Friedman Institute](https://bfi.uchicago.edu/).
 Prior to joining BFI, I received my M.A. from The University of Chicago, and B.A. from Peking University.

 My research focuses on political, behavioral and development economics.
 My research relies on the great research partner [Marakuja Kivu Research](https://marakujakivuresearch.com/).